dougeby/IntuneDocs/InTuneDocs/GetStarted/administrative-accounts-websites-perms.md

 ---
 # Administrative accounts, websites, and permissions in Microsoft Intune

-Before you set up [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)], review this topic and other requirements listed in [What to know before you start Microsoft Intune](what-to-know-before-you-start-microsoft-intune.md).
+Before you set up Microsoft Intune, review this topic and other requirements listed in [What to know before you start Microsoft Intune](what-to-know-before-you-start-microsoft-intune.md).

 To administer Intune, you'll use:
 - Two types of administrator accounts